Tanz0rz/haxe-fmod/extension/examples/core-api-system.md

 ## 17
 <!-- FMOD_PLUGINLIST -->
-Plugins are not exposed.
-Haxe code cannot run on FMOD's mixer thread, so plugin authoring and loading stay in C.
+Plugin authoring stays in C because Haxe code cannot run on FMOD's mixer thread.
+Loading a prebuilt plugin binary is deferred until CI has one to test against, so Studio projects that use plugin effects cannot load them from haxefmod yet.

 ## 18
 <!-- FMOD_PLUGINTYPE -->
-Plugins are not exposed.
-Haxe code cannot run on FMOD's mixer thread, so plugin authoring and loading stay in C.
+Plugin authoring stays in C because Haxe code cannot run on FMOD's mixer thread.
+Loading a prebuilt plugin binary is deferred until CI has one to test against, so Studio projects that use plugin effects cannot load them from haxefmod yet.

 ## 19
 <!-- FMOD_PORT_INDEX -->